-A. The Citizens' Utility Ratepayer Board is granted intervention.

-B. The provisions of this Protective and Discovery Order shall govern the treatment and handling of confidential information in this docket.
-C. Brian G. Fedotin is designated as Prehearing Officer.

-D. Electronic service shall be used in this proceeding, including this Order.
-E. The parties have 15 days from the date of electronic service of this Order to petition for reconsideration.12 F. The Commission retains jurisdiction over the subject matter and the parties for the purpose of entering such further orders as it deems necessary.
+- A. CURB's Petition to Intervene is granted. - B. The provisions of this Protective and Discovery Order shall govern the treatment and handling of confidential information in this docket. - C. Electronic service shall be used in this proceeding, including this Order. - D. The parties have 15 days from the date of electronic service of this Order to petition for reconsideration. - E. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it deems necessary.

 BY THE COMMISSION IT IS SO ORDERED.